coleanthony1990/riddle-dogz/README.md

-Riddledogz is a tiny react app that sets a user up with a riddle and allows the user to view a new riddle by clicking a button
+Riddledogz is a tiny react app that sets a user up with a riddle and allows the user to view a new riddle by clicking a button.
+To be honest, the api is a little wonky so the riddles aren't that great.